Rewards Loyalty Program

 Additionally, we mapped out flows to inform the marketing side of the program.
 These included emails sent around the program and all the touchpoints that would advertise the program and flow into the app.

 Went through several iterations of visual design to land on a look and feel for this program.
 I looked at module placement, visual variations, and layout variations.
 This also included deciding to brand tiers in the program by colors and choosing those colors to represent.
-The program branding that was determined in this phased trickled down to the app UI, web marketing placements, email communications and all other digital advertising.

 Once the visual feel was finalized, we came up with an MVP approach - scaling back placements and extra engineering features to create a viable product that could be productionalized in a short period of time.
 These screens were created in Sketch app / animations in Principle.
 After an approval process with stakeholders, product and design, these comps were handed off to developers using Zeplin and JIRA.